porglezomp-misc/mgattozzi.github.io/_posts/2016-10-01-haskell-rust.md

 setup a project to use Rust inside of Haskell code.
 While this was fairly simple to setup and do in terms of the overall code it still took some work.
 It also covered the proper ways to call the code inside of Rust.
-I've started a package to automate the process in Rust and Haskell projects so the need to write all the boiler plate yourself is unnecessary.
+I've started a [project](https://github.com/mgattozzi/curryrs) to automate the process in Rust and Haskell projects so the need to write all the boiler plate yourself is unnecessary.
 It'll also provide mappings between the various types in Rust and Haskell to make it easier to reason about.
 This will